szabgab/dancer-spa-book-source/manuscript/using-templates.md

 ![code/with-simple-templates/views/other.tt](code/with-simple-templates/view/other.tt)

 They both include some HTML, a bit more than in our earlier examples, but still not something you'd want to show in public.
-The point though is that they have placeholders to be filled by the `template` fuunction. `<% title %>` is such placholder that will be filled by the value of the "title" field.
+The point though is that they have placeholders to be filled by the `template` function. `<% title %>` is such placholder that will be filled by the value of the "title" field.

 ### Testing

-Now that the HTML is larger than in our previous example testing if the returned HTML is exactly the same as some expected string.
+If you have a full-blown HTML file with tons of markup, checking if a route returns exactly the same as we are expecting might not work well.
+It is usually better to only check for certain values or certain elements appearing on the page.
+This is what we are doing in our test.

 ![code/with-simple-templates/t/multi.t](code/with-simple-templates/t/multi.t)